 - Official transcript(s) from all post-high school institutions

 Grade point average (GPA) and test scores (e.g., GRE and TOEFL) are not required for admission to The Graduate School of the Stowers Institute for Medical Research, but an applicant may list the GPA and scores on the application form.
 All application materials must be submitted in English.
-There is no application fee.
+No application fee is required.

-Review the Admissions FAQ section for additional details.
-After reviewing this section, if further information is needed, contact us at firstname.lastname@example.org.
+Frequently Asked Questions are answered in the Admissions FAQ section.
+After reviewing this section, if further information is needed, contact us at email@example.com.

 The Admissions Committee evaluates each application.
 Those applicants chosen for further consideration are asked for the following information: